Failover Internet Connection – Reliable 1

 • Dual-WAN Routers: Deploy dual-WAN routers that support failover and load balancing, allowing businesses to connect to multiple internet connections simultaneously and automatically switch to a backup connection when needed.

-• Cellular Failover Solutions: Utilize cellular failover solutions that provide backup internet connectivity using cellular networks, ensuring connectivity even when primary wired connections fail.
+• Cellular Solutions: Utilize cellular solutions that provide backup internet connectivity using cellular networks, ensuring connectivity even when primary wired connections fail.